Let us help you make the most of your visit to Canada’s biggest city with this list of the best things to do in Toronto!

 With a population of just under 3 million people, the city is large enough and spread over so much land that there are places within the city where you can feel as if you’re the only one there.

-From it’s lush green spaces and waterfront areas, to the trendy neighbourhoods with incredible restaurants, fantastic venues & so much more Toronto really is a city not to be missed when it comes to a trip to Canada.
+From its lush green spaces and waterfront shores on Lake Ontario, to the trendy neighbourhoods with incredible restaurants, fantastic venues & so much more Toronto really is a city not to be missed when it comes to a trip to Canada.

 READ MORE: Plan your trip to Canada with our Canada Travel Guide.